zetaomegagon/bashrc_stuff/README.md

 ##### Notable scripts:
 - [get-baby-names](https://github.com/zetaomegagon/bashrc_stuff/blob/master/baby_names/get-baby-names.sh): Pulls the top 8077 baby names in 2017, for boys, from [NameCensus](https://namecensus.com/), and writes them to a text file.
 The site's routes were restructured, so this script no longer functions.

 - [git-sync](https://github.com/zetaomegagon/bashrc_stuff/blob/master/bin/git-sync): pushes local changes to a remote git repository.
 It assumes that I work from multiple computers and forget about the changes I push, so makes sure to pull remote changes; stash them; and then push the current local changes.
 It needs refactoring, particularly building guards using the `trap` builtin.
+To be used with a `cron` job or a `systemd timer`.

 - [init-dimm-sensors](https://github.com/zetaomegagon/bashrc_stuff/blob/master/bin/init-dimm-sensors): instantiates an i2c dimm device so that the `sensor-temps` script, listed below, is able to parse temprature data about my laptop's ram